Utah advances plan to remove felony status for polygamy

 Some former members of polygamous groups have said that essentially decriminalizing the practice could embolden abusers.

-The Legislature “is jumping off a ledge without looking at the landing,” said Ryan Fisher, a spokesman for the anti-polygamy group Sound Choices Coalition.
-The bill got approval from the full Legislature after a final procedural vote in the Senate Friday.
+The legislature “is jumping off a ledge without looking at the landing,” said Ryan Fisher, a spokesman for the anti-polygamy group Sound Choices Coalition.
+The bill got approval from the full legislature after a final procedural vote in the Senate on Friday.

 The belief that plural marriage brings exaltation in heaven is a legacy of the early Church of Jesus Christ of Latter-day Saints.
 The mainstream faith abandoned the practice in 1890 under pressure from the U.S. government and now strictly forbids it, but it has persisted.